top of page

 Historical Presentations

-The programs are perfect for small groups as well as groups of over one hundred people.
+The presentations are perfect for small groups as well as groups of over one hundred people.

-Please contact me if you would like to schedule a program or to use any of my programs as a fundraiser for your non-profit.
+Please contact Skye if you would like to schedule a program or to use any of her programs as a fundraiser for your non-profit.

 THE LIFE AND ART OF